telus/tds-core/guide/getting-started/developers.md

 **1. Import the TDS styles**

   Import the TDS stylesheet into the main entry point of your application.
-This stylesheet contains all the global TDS styles.
-Webpack will bundle the TDS styles with your application specific styles.
+This stylesheet contains all the global TDS styles and the components styles that have been uniquefied by CSS Modules to prevent any conflicts with application styles.

+  Note that webpack will bundle the TDS styles with your application specific styles.

   ```js
   // index.js